Akirix/ember-toggle-form-lock/README.md

 # Ember Toggle Lock Form
 A tool for locking forms with the ability to unlock them.
+To see the steps for creating an addon with a component and mixins, visit https://github.com/Akirix/ember-toggle-form-lock/blob/master/TUTORIAL.md.

 ## Installation